EntropicTech/Optimize-VMDisk/README.md

 ### Installing

-First step is to download a copy of the Optimize-VMDisk.ps1 from github and copy it to the server that you'll be performing the optimization on.
+First step is to download a copy of the Optimize-VMDisk.ps1 from GitHub and copy it to the Hyper-V server that is hosting the VMs that you'll be performing the optimization on.

 Next you'll need to open an administrative powershell window and import the module in.
 ```